SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ## The Weekend Conclusion

 This is still a crummy little blog that nobody reads.

 And I'm still ok with that.

-There are a few links, probably from the comment sections of a few blogs we're I've dropped in to say something.
-Not interested in doing promotion work, or monetization.
+There are a few links, mostly from the comment sections of a few blogs we're I've dropped in to say something.
+I'm not interested in doing promotion work, or monetization.
-_Might_ look into Google Ads and some minor promotion someday, once I get the stylesheet stuff straightened out, but also maybe not.
+I _might_ look into Google Ads and some minor promotion someday, once I get the stylesheet stuff straightened out, but also maybe not.
 So don't hold your breath on that.

-To my spammers: You are hopeless.
+To my spammers: You're hopeless.
 You'll never make it past moderation.
 Move along.

 To my readers (all 3 of you, excluding my spouse, my cat, and myself): Thanks for reading.
 I'm gratified at the couple of you that have expressed interest.
 Please feel free to